 - DVT: Unilateral calf edema and tenderness are usually present.
 Homan’s sign is an increase in calf tenderness when the ankle is dorsiflexed with the knee in full extension.
 It may be more sensitive than calf tenderness alone.

 - PE: There are no specific physical exam findings for PE.
 Patients frequently demonstrate have some degree of hypoxia on pulse oximetry, and are often tachycardic and tachypneic.
 Lungs are usually clear.
 Peri-oral cyanosis may be present in extreme cases.

 Some functional loss may occur because of edema (DVT) or because of pulmonary symptoms (PE).

 Some have advocated the use of D-dimer to screen symptomatic patients before ordering an ultrasound (US).
-This screen may have some utility in the outpatient setting in patients at low risk; however, in postoperative patients, it is of little benefit because the positive predictive value is low, and false positives are frequent.
+This screen may have some utility in the outpatient setting in patients at low risk, when the D-dimer result is negative; however, in postoperative patients, it is of little benefit because the positive predictive value is low, and false positives are frequent.

 Undiagnosed PE is one of the most common reasons for malpractice suits against physiatrists.

 3. REHABILITATION MANAGEMENT AND TREATMENTS

 - The American College of Chest Physicians (ACCP) has established the most widely used guidelines.2 The guides are individualized to diagnosis or predict risk of surgical procedure.
 The most recent update was the 10th edition released in February 2016.
 Recommendation for treatment of DVT of the leg or chest is to use a Direct Oral Anticoagulant (DOAC) instead of warfarin6.
 LMWH is recommended over DOAC in the setting of cancer6,8.